Atelophobia is the Fear of Imperfection or of things going wrong and also the fear of failure.

 The Tranceformental programme is a highly successful & pragmatic mental health counselling course, run over 10 sessions, that will teach you everything you need to know to understand your problem, identify how unhelpful thinking and limiting beliefs might be reinforcing the issue, and then show you how to make any changes to your unhelpful thinking styles or maladaptive safety behaviours that you may have developed as part of your coping strategies.

 The programme is also available as an online self-help CBT programme.

 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.

-We offer all prospective clients an initial consultation to discuss your Atelophobia prior to commencing any treatment plans.
+We offer all prospective clients a FREE initial consultation to discuss your atelophobia (fear of failure) prior to commencing any treatment plans.